TeboM/CyberOps-Training/README.md

 - Daily Progress tracking
 - Weekly retrospectives

+## 🔒 Daily Minimum Rule

+No matter what happens during the day, I must complete at least ONE of the following:

+- 1 training task on TryHackMe/HackTheBox/CyberDefenders
+- 20 minutes of lab work
+- Write notes on one security concept
+- Review one investigation technique
+- Update training repo

+Even on bad days, progress must exist.

 ## 📈 Milestones

 - ✅ Cycle 1 - 2 Feb to 23 Feb (Kickstart phase)
-- ⏳ Cycle 2 - 15 Mar to Day 11–30: Deepen learning and build momentum
+- ⏳ Cycle 2 - 15 Mar to 13 May (Deepen learning and build momentum)
-- 🔥 Day 31–90: Mastery and real-case emulation

 ---